maximkraychev/FrameVibe-React-App/README.md

-# 👋 Welcome to FrameVibe project's README!
+# 👋 Welcome to FrameVibe README!

 This project was build for education purpose and for React course.
 It's got cool stuff like user registration, image-packed pages, image uploads, personalized profiles, and the power to like and dislike.
 Dive in and explore! 🚀📸